bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `MO` is an old command for exiting RNMR.
 It has been replaced with the `EXIT` command and is currently simply an alias to it.
 As such `EXIT` should be used in place of `MO`.
+## MOV
+Move record

+Category: Data Storage

+Format: `MOV` src dst

+Defaults: irrec iwrec

+Description:
+`MOV` moves data from src record to dst record.
+If not provided RNMR will promt for src with the last read record as a default.
+RNMR will not prompt for dst and will use the next available record as a default.
+Both src and dst must be records in the same archive.

+Records in archives other than 1 can be specified by either pre-pending the archive number and a ":" or specifying numbers larger than 200.
+For example record # in archive 2 can be specified either as 2:# or by adding 200 to #.
 ## MOVV
 Move buffer